shnoogie/sonos_daily_ambiance/README.md

 track weight: # Number of times a track is added to the randomization table.
 Higher numbers mean higher chance of being selected.
 Default is 1.
   Rain: 3
   Birds: 6
+record player: # A web app feature to quickly switch a room to a record player device
+  device: Office
+  device_channel: RF

 ```